 Worst of all, one of the episodes on the last disk I watched began with a voiceover announcement: “The part of Victoria Winters will be played by [someone else].”

 Noooo!
-I knew that Alexandra Moltke wasn’t going to be around much longer and have half-decided that I’d stop watching and reviewing this old show when she left unless there was something interesting to keep me around.
+I knew that Alexandra Moltke wasn’t going to be around much longer and had half-decided that I’d stop watching and reviewing this old show when she left unless there was something interesting to keep me around.
 But the moment has finally come.
 The show is about to lose its plucky and strong-willed, if not terribly bright, frequently abducted heroine.

 It’s not the first time an actor has been substituted shortly before the character is removed from the show.
 Burke Devlin, for example, was played by Anthony George instead of Mitchell Ryan in the final weeks before his plane crashed in the Amazon and Jeremiah Collins was shot in the face by Barnabas in a duel.
 The actor playing Julia Hoffman’s doctor friend was also replaced a few episodes before he was murdered.
 Alarmingly, Nancy Barrett was replaced as Carolyn Stoddard for just one episode a little while ago and I was afraid that would be the end of her–but she returned to her role the next time Carolyn appeared; I wondered if she had called in sick that day and they had to find a quick replacement.
 It’s a bit weird seeing a new face on a character you’ve come to know well, kind of like not knowing if Dick York or Dick Sargent or some guy you’ve never seen before is going to be Darrin this week.